Didymium: Glassmaking

 In the late 1920s, Leo Moser (Moser glass-works Director General, 1916 to 1932) recombined praseodymium and neodymium in a 1:1 ratio to create his "Heliolite" glass ("Heliolit" in Czech), which has color-changing properties between amber, reddish, and green depending on the light source.
 This was one of a number of decorative glasses using rare earth colorants, with "Heliolit" and "Alexandrit" being the first two, introduced by Moser in 1929.
 Leo Moser's papers in the Corning Glass Museum make it clear that the first experimental glass melts done by Moser involving any of the rare earths occurred in November 1927.

 After a year of further development, the rare earth glasses were introduced to great acclaim at the Spring 1929 trade show in Leipzig.
 The Alexandrit and Heliolit names were registered as trademarks in June 1929.
 The earlier date of 1925 sometimes given for rare earth glass refers to an award for glass design, not glass composition.

 Industrial use

 The name "didymium" continued to be used in the rare earth metal industry.
 In the US, commercial "didymium" salts were what remained after cerium had been removed from the natural products obtained from monazite, and thus it contained lanthanum, as well as Mosander's "didymium".
 A typical composition might have been 46% lanthanum, 34% neodymium, and 11% praseodymium, with the remainder mostly being samarium and gadolinium, for material extracted from South African "rock monazite" from the Steenkampskraal mine.

-Typically, in ores, neodymium is higher in relative abundance in monazite, as compared to the bastnäsite compositions, and the difference is noticeable when unseparated mixtures derived from each are examined side-by-side: the monazite-derived products are more pinkish, and the bastnäsite-derived products are more brownish in tinge, due to the latter's increased relative praseodymium content.
-(The original cerite from Bastnäs has a rare earth composition highly similar to that of monazite sand.)
+In ores, neodymium is typically higher in relative abundance in monazite than in bastnäsite.
+The visual difference is apparent in unseparated mixtures: monazite-derived products have pink tinges, while bastnäsite-derived products have brown tinges due to their higher praseodymium content.
+The original cerite from Bastnäs may have had a rare earth composition similar to monazite sand.